Cheeseoct/LSE-DS105-2023-project/index.md

 To summarize, Unite Students Apartments offer advantages in transportation, access to essential services, and nearby shops and food options.
 However, there may also be potential disadvantages related to safety that should not be overlooked when choosing accomadation.

-Urbanest
+#### **Urbanest**

-For urbanest's accommodations, based on the radar chart, The scores of 3.4 for "safety score" might appears that Urbanest Apartments might have a potential disadvantage in terms of safety, as indicated by the relatively lower score.
+For urbanest's accommodations, based on the radar charts shown below, The scores of 3.4 for "safety score" might appears that Urbanest Apartments might have a potential disadvantage in terms of safety, as indicated by the relatively lower score.
 It suggests that there may be areas for improvement in ensuring a safer environment within the apartment complex or its surroundings.
 ![urbanest mean radar graph](https://github.com/Judy-45/LSE-DS105-Data-Dwelling-Detectives/blob/main/figures/urbanest%20mean%20radar%20diagram.png)
 ![urbanest median radar graph](https://github.com/Judy-45/LSE-DS105-Data-Dwelling-Detectives/blob/main/figures/urbanest%20median%20radar%20diagram.png)